 We’ve all experienced those apathetic conversations with clients and coworkers alike that feel like Groundhog Day.
 Every time you begin a discussion it’s about the weather or your weekend, which regardless of its events, is always simply described as “good.”
 These conversations are the byproduct of not really knowing the other party on a personal, yet professional, level.

-Like a good dentist, Customer Success Managers are in the business of building rapport.
+Like a good dentist, Customer Success Managers (CSMs) are in the business of building rapport and conjuring conversation with customers on a daily basis.

-To breathe life and authenticity into your conversations, Hubspot recommends using these icebreaker questions inspired by LinkedIn:
+So, if you’re looking to breathe more life and authenticity into your exchanges, but aren’t sure where to start, Hubspot recommends using these icebreaker questions inspired by LinkedIn:

 - I see that you’re in [city].
 What’s the best part about living there?